pypackaging-native/pypackaging-native/docs/key-issues/cross_platform.md

 ## Problems

-There is currently a small gap in communicating target platform details to the build system.
-While a build system like autoconf or Cmake may support cross-platform compilation, and a project may be able to cross-compile binary artefacts, invocation of the PEP517 build interface currently assumes that the platform running the build will be the platform that ultimately runs the Python
+There is currently a gap in communicating target platform details to the build system.
+While a build system like autoconf or CMake may support cross-platform compilation, and a project may be able to cross-compile binary artefacts, invocation of the PEP517 build interface currently assumes that the platform running the build will be the platform that ultimately runs the Python